eeditiones/e-editiones-website/posts/opm-announcement.md

 We are currently seeking partners, supporters, collaborators, and institutions interested in advancing open standards and sustainable infrastructure for digital scholarly editing.

-Learn more in our <a href='/assets/files/prospectus-2026-05-11.pdf'>project prospectus</a> and support e-editiones e.V., the association with a passion for digital editions.
+Learn more in our <a href='/assets/files/prospectus-2026-05-11.pdf'>project prospectus</a> and support e-editiones, the association with a passion for digital editions.
 Thank you! <3

 <figure>
     <img src="/img/opm-announcement.png">
-    <figcaption>Open Processing Model (OPM) brings TEI Processing model to Python workflows</figcaption>
+    <figcaption>Open Processing Model (OPM) brings TEI Processing Model to Python workflows</figcaption>
 </figure>